5r1kanth/GDPFall24-Group05/README.md

    *  **Low-Latency Streaming:** Optimize for low-latency streaming to minimize the delay between the video content and what users see, providing a real-time experience. has context menu

+      **Interactive Video Elements**
+      * **Interactive Quizzes within Videos:** Embed quizzes or assessments directly into video content, allowing students to answer questions and engage with material as they watch.

 9.  **Role-Based Access Control:**
     * **Instructor Roles:** Permissions for creating and managing courses, viewing analytics, etc.